WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 available as well.

 .. warning::
-   Bear in mind that iterators for Image, Tensor and NumericArray are not aware of the container dimensions in a sense that the iteration happens in the order how data is laid out in memory.
+   Bear in mind that iterators for Image, Tensor and NumericArray are not aware of the container dimensions in the sense that the iteration happens in the order in which data is laid out in memory.
 For 2D arrays this is often row-major order but it gets more complicated for multidimensional arrays and for Images.

 DataStore wrappers have different iterators, because DataStore has a list-like structure with nodes of type :cpp:expr:`DataStoreNode`.
 The list is unidirectional, so reverse iterator is not available.
 The default iterator over GenericDataList, obtained with